stolksdorf/wine-n-code/lessons/00 - what is programming.md

 secretSanta.rebecca.friends[1]; //'katie'
 ```

-Figuring out how to represent your data in progrmaming is very difficult and you may not get it right the first time.
+Figuring out how to represent your data in programming is very difficult and you may not get it right the first time.
 Sometimes it changes depending on what you are doing with that data.

 ### Functions